natebosch/vim-lsc/README.md

 Diagnostics are also reported in the location list for each window which has the buffer open.

+Run `:LSClientAllDiagnostics` to populate, and maintain, a list of all diagnostics across the project in the quickfix list.

 ### Autocomplete

 When more than 3 word characters or a trigger character are typed a request for